 Valproic acid (Depakote): The antiseizure medication valproic acid may lower blood levels of carnitine.
 Taking L-carnitine supplements may prevent any deficiency and may also reduce the side effects of valproic acid.
 However, taking carnitine may increase the risk of seizures in people with a history of seizures.

-Blood Thinning Medications: Carnitine may increase the risk of bleeding in people taking blood thinning medicaitons.
+Blood Thinning Medications: Carnitine may increase the risk of bleeding in people taking blood thinning medications.
 (UMM)

 Whenever available, I try to purchase my supplements in powder form rather than tablets or capsules, as it can save a significant amount of money while helping you to better digest the substance.
-The actyl-l carnitine I take is in pure powder form with no fillers.
+The Acetyl-L Carnitine I take is in pure powder form with no fillers.
 I mix it into a small glass of water with my other powered supplements and drink it every morning as part of my regular routine.
-I pay approximately $20 for a packet of 250 grams that lasts a few months, so by and large, it’s pretty affordable this way, much more so than in pill form.
+It’s pretty affordable this way, much more so than in pill form.
 The only drawback is that it’s a little on the bitter side, but can easily be camouflaged in a glass of juice or mixed in with food.
 I don’t recommend mixing it with dairy.
 It seems to curdle it.
 I simply take it with water as I can’t drink anything else and I’m so used to the taste by now I barely bat an eyelash about it.
+Here are the brands I’ve bought and feel are of good quality: